-GORUCK is taking one of the most beloved boots in Special Forces history and updating it for the modern era.
+GORUCK is taking one of the most beloved boots in Special Forces history and has updated it for the modern era.

 It is very lightweight at only 14 ounces, yet tough.

-It’s not widely released yet, so we don’t have formal feedback.
+It’s just become available, so we don’t have formal feedback.
 But, a few people have been testing them in advance, including the creator of GORUCK.